markuryy/R-Pilot/DEPLOYMENT.md

 ## Troubleshooting

-1. **Can't Access the Application**
+1. **Authentication Issues**
-   - Check if containers are running: `docker compose ps`
+   - Check backend logs with `docker compose logs backend` for the correct authentication link
-   - Verify ports 3000 and 8000 aren't in use
-   - If using Cloudflare Tunnel, check tunnel status: `cloudflared tunnel info rpilot`

-2. **Authentication Issues**
-   - If you set a custom AUTH_TOKEN, make sure to include it in the URL
+   - Make sure to use http:// in development, https:// with Cloudflare
+   - The token persists in browsers for future sessions
+   - Sharing the auth link with others will work as long as they use the same token

+2. **OpenAI API Issues**
+   - Verify your API key is correct in the root .env file
-   - Check the backend logs for authentication errors
+   - Check backend logs for any API errors
-   - Verify ALLOWED_HOSTS includes your domain/subdomain
+   - Make sure containers have internet access

+3. **Container Networking**
+   - Container communication is handled automatically
+   - Frontend can access backend via container name
+   - File and image serving works across containers

-3. **R or Python Issues**
+4. **R or Python Issues**
    - Check container logs: `docker compose logs backend`
    - Verify R is working: `docker compose exec backend R --version`

-4. **Cloudflare Tunnel Issues**
+5. **Cloudflare Tunnel Issues**
    - Check tunnel logs: `cloudflared tunnel run --loglevel debug rpilot`
    - Verify DNS records in Cloudflare dashboard
    - Ensure cloudflared is up to date